-If you smell smoke call Newberry College Campus Security (803-940-0672), who will notify emergency service agencies.
+If you smell smoke call 911 imediatly to notify the fire department and campus security or call Newberry College Campus Security (803-940-0672), who will notify emergency service agencies.
 If unable to reach security, call 911 and have them contact the security officer on duty via police radio.